Our Services

 Helpful Resources

-Facial hives and angioedema present as itchy welts and deeper swelling on your face, often triggered by foods, cosmetics, medications or stress, and can make wearing makeup painful or worsen your symptoms.
+Facial hives and angioedema are itchy welts and deeper facial swelling commonly triggered by foods, cosmetics, medications, or stress.
+These reactions can make wearing makeup painful and may worsen existing symptoms if irritants aren't identified and avoided.

 If you've ever "can't wear makeup because of facial hives and angioedema," you know how frustrating it can be.
 Swelling, redness and itching on the face not only affect your confidence but may also signal a deeper issue.
 This guide, reviewed by medical experts, explains what's happening, how to soothe your skin safely, and when to seek professional help.